confluentinc/confluent-kubernetes-examples/blueprints-early-access/scenarios/quickstart-deploy/remote-deployment.rst

 Deploy Control Plane
 ----------------------

-In the Kubernetes cluster you want to install the Control Plane on, take the following steps:
+In the Kubernetes cluster you want to install the Control Plane, take the following steps:

 #.
 Set the current context to the Control Plane cluster: